revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-SQL Azure is the cloud-based relational database that is offered by Microsoft.
-The service is based on SQL server technology, and it is used in a Microsoft data centre that is hardware owned and maintained by Microsoft.
+SQL Azure is the cloud-based relational database that is offered by Microsoft.The service is based on SQL server technology, and it is used in a Microsoft data centre that is hardware owned and maintained by Microsoft.

 </blockquote>